opendistro/for-elasticsearch-docs/docs/sql/datatypes.md

 # Data Types

-The following table lists the data types supported by the SQL plugin and how it maps to SQL and Elasticsearch data types.
+The following table shows the data types supported by the SQL plugin and how it maps to SQL and Elasticsearch data types:

 | ODFE SQL Type | Elasticsearch Type | SQL Type
 :--- | :--- | :---